Cal HC bars CBI from taking ex-SSC advisor into custody in recruitment scandal | Law-Order

 - India

-A division bench of the Calcutta High Court on Tuesday refused to interfere with an order of a single bench that directed former advisor of West Bengal School Service Commission S P Sinha to appear before the CBI in connection with alleged irregularities in recruitment but barred the agency from taking him into custody.
+A division bench of the Calcutta High Court on Tuesday refused to interfere with an order of a single bench that directed former advisor of West Bengal School Service Commission SP Sinha to appear before CBI in connection with alleged irregularities in recruitment but barred the agency from taking him into custody.

 Sinha went to the CBI office at 5.10 pm of Tuesday following the order of the division bench.

-Observing that a stay granted to him by another division bench presided by Justice Soumen Sen expired on Monday, Justice Abhijit Gangopadhyay permitted the Central Bureau of Investigation to hold custodial interrogation of him and directed the officer-in-charge of Survey Park Police station in Kolkata to ensure the presence of Sinha before the agency.
+Observing that a stay granted to him by another division bench presided by Justice Soumen Sen expired on Monday, Justice Abhijit Gangopadhyay permitted the Central Bureau of Investigation to hold custodial interrogation of him and directed the officer in-charge of the Survey Park Police Station in Kolkata to ensure presence of Sinha before the agency.

 Justice Gangopadhyay directed Sinha to appear before the central agency for interrogation by 3 pm of Tuesday ''as the stay order he was enjoying till Monday has not been extended by any court of law''.

-The division bench presided by Justice Talukdar directed Sinha to appear before the CBI within the day.
+The division bench presided by Justice Talukdar directed Sinha to appear before CBI within the day.

-The central agency had on Thursday questioned Sinha on an order of the single bench.
+The agency had on Thursday questioned Sinha on an order of the single bench.

-Justice Gangopadhyay on Monday directed four members of a five-man committee constituted by the West Bengal School Education Department in November, 2019 for monitoring pending recruitment of teaching and non-teaching staff in government-aided schools to appear before the CBI in connection with alleged irregularities in the process in which the court had earlier ordered the central agency to hold an enquiry.
+Justice Gangopadhyay had on Monday directed four members of a five-man committee constituted by the West Bengal School Education Department in November, 2019 for monitoring pending recruitment of teaching and non-teaching staff in government-aided schools to appear before CBI in connection with alleged irregularities in the process, in which the court had earlier ordered the central agency to hold the enquiry.

 The committee was headed by Sinha and the other four members were S Acharya, PK Bandopadhyay, AK Sarkar and T Panja.